Home composting is environmentally friendly and will save you money while helping your garden to grow.

 Like most things, you get what you pay for.
 Electric home model prices start at about £100 going up to around £500.
 The cheapest models are likely to lack power and capacity.
 Look for powerful motors (2500 Watt at least) and strong construction.
 Petrol models are dearer, more powerful and more convenient.
 When using, always wear goggles and ear defenders.

 Composting is a natural process, as the content of your bin decomposes, heat is given off.
 The more the heat is retained, the quicker and more successful the process.
 Compost bins come in all shapes and sizes, ours is made from breeze blocks, it retains the heat well.
 If DIY bins are not for you, plastic or wooden designs are available in store or online and from some councils.
 Having filled our permanent bin, I’ve invested in additional plastic bins which are working well.

 Emptying your compost bin

 When ready, your compost will be well rotted down and dark in colour, possibly the top layers will not be ready, so put this aside as a started for your next batch.
-Look our for worms and return these to your bin.
+Look out for worms and return these to your bin.
 Spread a layer on your beds, there is no need to fork in, over time, worms will do that for you.